-until his death from friendly fire at Chancellorsville.
+Gods and Generals is the prequel to the 1994 film Gettysburg.
+The film focuses on Confederate General Thomas "Stonewall" Jackson, from the outbreak of The American Civil War until his death from friendly fire at Chancellorsville.
 It also features the back story for Colonel Joshua Chamberlain, who appeared in Gettysburg and is once again played by Jeff Daniels.

-It was based on the novel of the same name by Jeff Shaara, who took over writing duties after the death of his father, Michael (from whose book The Killer Angels Gettysburg
+It was based on the novel of the same name by Jeff Shaara, who took over writing duties after the death of his father, Michael (from whose book The Killer Angels Gettysburg was adapted).

-As of 2012, two versions of the film are available to the public: the 3.5 hour version that was released in theaters in 2003 and the 5+ hour Extended Director's Cut that was released to 2011.
+As of 2012, two versions of the film are available to the public: the 3.5 hour version that was released in theaters in 2003 and the 4.5 hour Extended Director's Cut that was released to 2011.
 Opinion varies on which one is better, but general consensus sides with the latter.

 - Backstory: To the characters who appear in Gettysburg but not the film's protagonist, Jackson, who dies.

 - Leeroy Jenkins: Some of the Rebel troops do this at Manassas.
 The Confederates under Stonewall Jackson arrive on the scene and a couple of young guys tell their company, "Come on, we can take 'em!" and charge the Union lines.
 The rest of the company follows, with the commander basically forced to order a charge retroactively.
-Looking on, Jackson remarks that "it's good to get your dander up", but correctly predicts the company will be slaughtered.
+Looking on, Jackson remarks that "It's good to get your dander up", but correctly predicts the company will be slaughtered.

-- Prequel: To Gettysburg
+- Prequel: Takes place before Gettysburg

 - Real Life Writes the Plot: Literally; it's based on actual events, so things like Jackson's death are inevitable.

-- Real Men Love Jesus: Thomas Jonathan "Stonewall" Jackson: devout Christian and genuine Four Star Badass.
+- Real Men Love Jesus: Thomas Jonathan "Stonewall" Jackson—devout Christian and genuine Four-Star Badass.

-- Rule of Drama: In order to emphasise the tragedy of brother fighting brother, the number of Irishmen serving on the Confederate side is somewhat exaggerated—in actual fact the C.S.A. had company-sized Irish units, while the Northern Army of the Potomac had an Irish Brigade.
+- Rule of Drama: In order to emphasize the tragedy of brother fighting brother, the number of Irishmen serving on the Confederate side is somewhat exaggerated—in actual fact the C.S.A. had company-sized Irish units, while the Northern Army of the Potomac had an Irish Brigade.
 As the film relates its story of Virginians successfully defending their homes against Northern invaders, the attempted invasion of the North in 1862, the defeat in the battle of Antietam (seen by many historians as the real turning point of the war) and Lincoln's subsequent Emancipation Proclamation are all left out, at least in the originally released version.
 The film in its original edition also minimizes the Unionist part of Virginia's population, e. g. that it was Virginian general Winfield Scott who had suggested to Lincoln to appoint Robert E. Lee as his field commander or that quite early in the war the western third of the state seceded from Virginia and later set itself up as the new state of West Virginia in support of Lincoln's government.

 - Show Within a Show: The stage play scenes in the Director's Cut.